 Gluten-Free Chicken Masala Notes:

 In order to get the right amount of heat, I added my Jalapeno powder to the recipe to kick it up a notch on the pepper side.
-Due to the fact that both of my kids are allergic to dairy, I, therefore, made the curry cream sauce from coconut milk which in addition add a slight note of Thai curry to this dish.
+Due to the fact that both of my kids are allergic to dairy, I, therefore, made the curry cream sauce from coconut milk which in addition added a slight note of Thai curry to this dish.
 In addition to the other spices having freshly grated ginger and fresh minced garlic elevate the flavor profile and add to the luscious aromas.
 To conclude, this dish contains a mild heat.
 Anyway, if a spicier dish is desired just add more curry or jalapeno powder to spice it up.
 Additionally, I use Lano Life Bone Broth Powder in this recipe.
-Research this product before using to see if it is one you would like to add.
+Research this product before using it to see if it is one you would like to add.

 In short, I have found that I need two cans of coconut milk to collect 1 cup of thick coconut.
 Of course, I then reserve the remaining water and white coconut milk to make smoothies or use in other recipes.
-By the way, use unsweetened coconut milk as the curry is not meant to have a sweet taste to it.

-Enjoy Gluten-Free Chicken Masala over my Masala Cauliflower Rice!
+Enjoy Gluten-Free Chicken Masala over my Masala Cauliflower Rice

 Gluten-Free Chicken Masala